 Safeguarding encompasses all the things we do to protect our children.
 All schools have a legal duty to protect children and at Weald Rise, our duty of care is to our children above everything else.
-Safeguarding includes child protection, health and safety, poor attendance or late punctuality, anti-bullying and preventing peer-on-peer abuse, preventing risk of radicalisation, e-safety, disclosure and barring checks on staff and adults in the school and behaviour including ensuring no discrimination based on race, cultural background, sexual identity/orientation, disability, religion or gender.
+Safeguarding includes child protection, health and safety, attendance and punctuality, anti-bullying and preventing child-on-child abuse, preventing risk of radicalisation, e-safety, Disclosure and Barring checks on staff and adults in the school and behaviour including ensuring no discrimination based on race, cultural background, sexual identity/orientation, disability, religion or gender.
 All staff have annual training including regular updates to ensure they are vigilant and keeping child safety at the forefront of what they do.

 If a child discloses something which has made them feel unsafe, we listen and note it down.

-Depending on the nature of the disclosure, we will either speak to parents or contact Children’s Services for advice.
+Depending on the nature of the disclosure, we may speak to parents/carers or contact Children’s Services for advice.

 Sometimes this can mean an uncomfortable conversation with families however all staff are committed to listening to the child and responding to what they say.

 We will work with families to address and resolve any concerns as ultimately the best place for a child is within a safe family unit.

 If you have a concern about your child's safety in school, please speak to us straight away to your child’s class teacher.
 If you feel it is more serious, a member of the Safeguarding team will meet you.